josephGZC/molecular_dynamics_MOFs_Cd/README.md

 </p>

 <p align="center" style="font-size: 30%;">
     <strong>Figure 1</strong>.
-The components (left) and unit cell (right) of UiO-66, where zirconium, oxygen,<br/>
+The components (left) and unit cell (right) of UiO-66, where zirconium, oxygen, carbon, <br/>
-    carbon, and hydrogen atoms are represented by blue, red, dark gray, and light gray spheres, <br/> respectively.
+    and hydrogen atoms are represented by blue, red, dark gray, and light gray spheres, <br/> respectively.
 The metal cluster Zr<sub>6</sub>O<sub>4</sub>(OH)<sub>4</sub> are represented by blue polyhedra.
 The tetrahedral <br/>
     and octahedral holes of UiO-66 are represented by pink and orange spheres, respectively.
 </p>